 The Council has a significant ground rent and chief rent portfolio arising from its freehold ownership of a number of residential properties throughout the Borough let on a leasehold basis, the majority of which are reserved on 999 years Leases, with a small number of 99 years Leases.
-Whilst currently the Council disposes of its' freehold reversionary interests and/or chief rents following receipt of a letter or e-mail from a residential occupier, moving forward, the Council intends on taking a proactive approach by writing out to said occupiers giving them the opportunity to purchase the freehold of the property in which they reside.
+The Council disposes of its' freehold reversionary interests and/or chief rents following receipt of a letter or e-mail from a residential occupier, however in addition, the Council is also taking a proactive approach by writing out to all occupiers on a rolling programme giving them the opportunity to purchase the freehold of the property in which they reside.